TOXIC METALS AND

-14. Distilled water, but only during healing crises or purification reactions.
-Distilled water is actually excellent to help remove loosely bound toxic metals and many toxic chemicals as well.
-It appears to attract these and helps immensely, at times.
+14. Distilled water, on occasion, but only during healing crises or purification reactions.
+Drinking distilled water will remove some loosely bound toxic metals.
 However, it can deplete essential minerals in the body because it is mineral-free water.
 Therefore, I only recommend it during a healing reaction and when a person is already following a nutritional balancing program.
-At these times, it can be used for a few days or perhaps a little longer to reduce elimination symptoms and speed up the removal of certain toxins from the body.
+At these times, it can be used for a few days or perhaps a week to reduce elimination symptoms and speed up the removal of certain toxins from the body.

 15. Remove the need for compensations and adaptations.
 This is a little more technical.
 Often, toxic metals perform an adaptive role in the body.
 They can support the activity of the adrenal glands, for example, and they can actually be used in some of the body’s millions of enzyme systems to a limited extent.

 16. Reduce all stress.
 Stress of any kind will slow the removal toxic metals.
-Therefore, reducing all stress on the body, mind and spirit will greatly enhance toxin elimination.
+Therefore, reducing all stress on the body and mind greatly enhances toxin elimination.
 Read Understanding Stress for more on this important topic.

 One can use a sauna to heat the body a few degrees every day.
 Even if it is only for 30-60 minutes at a time, this can have a tremendous effect of normalizing enzymatic reactions in the body that, in turn, promote healing and detoxification.

 19. Eliminate infections and parasites of all kinds.
-This may not seem related to metal detoxification, but it is.
-Most people have more than a dozen chronic infections in their bodies.
-Common sites are the eyes, ears, throat, bronchials, intestines, teeth, bladder and elsewhere.
+This may not seem related to toxic metal removal, but it is.
+Most people have several dozen chronic infections in their bodies.
+Common sites are the eyes, ears, throat, bronchials, intestines, teeth, and bladder.

 Each of these infections uses up adaptive energy or vitality in the body.
-One finds that as they are cleared using nutritional balancing methods – and never antibiotics that tend to be toxic – a person’s vitality increases and his ability to then eliminate toxic metals increases, at times drastically.
+As they are cleared using nutritional balancing – and never antibiotics that tend to be toxic – a person’s vitality increases and his ability to then eliminate toxic metals increases, at times drastically.

 20. Emotional and mental cleansing.
 This is an unusual concept, but can be vital to detoxify the body.
 We find that cadmium, for example, is associated with what may be called ‘macho’ styles of thinking.
-If a person will meditate or just read spiritual material that helps him or her release negative and violent thoughts, it will help remove some cadmium from the body.
+If a person will do the pushing down exercise, or just read the Bible, for example, it will help to release negative and violent thoughts.
+This will help remove some cadmium from the body.

 21. Bridging over damaged enzymes.
-This is a very important mechanism whereby by giving higher doses of some vitamins, especially B-complex vitamins, one can bridge across enzymes damaged by the presence of toxic metals that are also needed to help remove the toxic metals.
+This is a very important mechanism whereby by giving higher doses of some vitamins, especially B-complex vitamins, one can bridge across enzymes damaged by the presence of toxic metals.
+These enzymes are needed to help remove the toxic metals.

 For example, chelation is effective to remove some metals.
 However, most chelation, even natural chelating agents, remove some vital minerals along with the toxic ones.
-This is extremely harmful, and it is not an easy problem to fix.
-Simply taking a multi-mineral supplement to offset the problem does not seem to work adequately, in part because minerals are complex, are found in many forms, and are best absorbed from food, not formulated products, in general.
+This is extremely harmful, and it is not an easy problem to solve.
+Simply taking minerals does not seem to work adequately.
+One reason is that minerals are complex, are found in many forms, and are best absorbed from food, not formulated products, in general.

 Another problem with chelation is that the chelators are often slightly toxic, which damages the kidneys, liver and other organs, interfering with metal elimination.